If You’re Listening, God Is Always Speaking

 by Joanne Troppello

-Recently, my husband and I had a very stressful weekend with emotions both high and low regarding extended family relationships—and disagreements that occurred.
+Recently, my husband and I had a very stressful weekend with emotions both high and low regarding extended family relationships—and disagreements that occurred while on the phone.

-After the incident occurred and we got home, later that night God spoke to my heart.
-I am glad everyone involved was able to talk things out.
+After the incident occurred, later that night God spoke to my heart.
+I am glad everyone involved was able to talk again on the phone and work things out.
 However, my emotions were still raw that evening.

 The following ten things are lessons God spoke to me that night: